itsfraz/HTML-CSS-JavaScript-Project-/README.md

 # HTML-CSS-JavaScript-Project-
-This is a web project using html css javascript . best view in computer browser not applicable for mobile phone view
+"This web project is designed for optimal viewing on computer browsers and is not optimized for mobile phone displays."